systematic-magic/aop/editorials.rst

 	| :samplebi:`Published:` :samplei:`Month Day, Year`

 	- Check that Month is spelled out, and Day and Year are presented as digits.
-Note that sigle Day digits should be preceeded by 0 (zero).
+Note that single Day digits should be preceded by 0 (zero).

 	| 	`Example:`
 	|	June 02, 2017